 - The Council has plans in place to manage known and anticipated future reductions in funding for local government, however, the Council has determined that these do not provide an indication that its non-current assets might be impaired because of a need to close facilities and reduce levels of service provision. - The Council has a number of significant leases both as lessor and lessee for which it has undertaken assessments to determine whether the leases should be treated as finance or operating leases. - Non-current assets have been categorised as Investment Properties where it is the current intention of the Council to hold such assets solely for the purpose of income generation and/ or capital appreciation.
-The review and assessment of these assets could be subject to interpretation.

-• The Council has investments in a number of pooled funds investing in equities, bonds, property, and other financial instruments.
-Whilst the units or shares held by the Council in these funds are potentially redeemable at relatively short-notice, it is the Council's objective to maintain the investments for the medium-long term for income generation and therefore the investments are shown as long-term investments in the Balance Sheet.
+The review and assessment of these assets could be subject to interpretation. - The Council has investments in a number of pooled funds investing in equities, bonds, property, and other financial instruments.
+Whilst the units or shares held by the Council in these funds are potentially redeemable at relatively short-notice, it is the Council's objective to maintain the investments for the medium-long term for income generation and therefore the investments are shown as long-term investments in the Balance Sheet. - The Council has assessed that the non-current assets created from the Victoria Square development, comprising Public Car Park, Commercial units, Livewell Hub, Bus Park and the business enterprise centre; and the Plaza at Horizon 120, are classified entirely as Property, Plant and Equipment rather than elements being treated as Investment Property on the grounds they are held for regeneration or economic development purposes and not solely to earn rentals and/or for capital appreciation.
+The carrying value of these assets total £31.6m.